Using the Dual MF Film

 the holder gently down on any surface.

-It is important to make sure the Dual MF Film Holderä is placed in
+It is important to make sure the Dual MF Film Holderä

-The Dual MF Film Holderä is designed
+MF Film Holderä is designed to use

-positioning could result in partial miscropping of
+could result in partial miscropping of your images.
+The correct positioning makes sure the

-A finger grip has been built into the each lower
+A finger grip has been built into the

-corner of the Dual MF Film Holderä to help you
+each lower corner of the Dual MF Film

-corner off the glass, you should be able to easily slide your hand under the Dual MF Film Holderä in order to
+be able to easily slide your hand under the Dual

-fully grasp the holder and then remove it from the scanner.
+grasp the holder and then remove it from the scanner.

-The surface on top of the
+The surface on

-rubber bumpers can have a great deal of grip/stick.
+top of the rubber bumpers can have a great deal of grip/stick.
 If the bumpers begin to stick to the

 scanner’s transparency adapter when you open the lid, put an extremely fine